 The Australian government extended Medicare to cover some services by social workers such as myself, who have the experience and training to qualify as Accredited Mental Health Social Workers.
 Referrals can be made by a General Practitioner or a Psychiatrist under the BETTER ACCESS scheme.

 Your Doctor can create a mental health care plan and refer you for treatment of mental health related matters (eg depression, anxiety etc.) and Medicare contributes to the cost as it does for doctor’s consultations.
 There is a gap to pay.

 Appointments are available daytime and some evenings.
-I am located in Norwood.
+I am located in Payneham.

-If coming under a Better Access referral, the fee per session is $120.
-Medicare rebate is currently $75 per session.
+The fee per session is $170.
+Medicare rebate is currently $77 per session.
 The number of sessions are limited by the Doctor’s referral, to a maximum of 10 sessions in a calendar year.